Do Hammocks Hurt Trees? (Find Out Here)

 You can protect the base of trees by wrapping them in a plastic tree guard.
 These guards resemble lengths of plastic corrugated pipe and they open along a seam.
 To use one, simply slip it around the trunk of the tree and slide it down until the bottom rests on the soil.
 The guard will protect the tree from mechanical damage and also prevent rodents from chewing on the tender young bark.

-Read also What Is The Best Pop Up Tent?
-(Things You Should Know)
+Read also How Big Is A 5 Person Tent?
+(What You Should Know)

 Can you drill into a tree for a hammock?